Orange-OpenSource/hurl/docs/tutorial/chaining-requests.md

 ```

 We can test it with a [JsonPath assert].
 JsonPath asserts have the same structure as XPath asserts: a query
 followed by a predicate.
-[JsonPath query] are simple expressions to inspect a JSON object.
+A [JsonPath query] is a simple expression to inspect a JSON object.

 2. Modify `basic.hurl` to add a third request that asserts our </api/health> REST api: